Bug report #3530

 The biggest issue I see is that the print dialog box is the OSs standard one, so there is limited scope for changing it.
 So a new dialog would need to be implemented.

-#2 Updated by marisn - over 8 years ago
+#2 Updated by marisn - about 9 years ago

 I fail to see how requirement to set page orientation at two places can be called a "feature".
 If I set page orientation to be portrait in QGIS I expect my printouts also to be portrait and not landscape or any other insanity.